vernj123/adp/README.md

 Angry Dalek Program

-Angry Dalek.
-Write an angry Dalek program that rudely asks what
+Program that rudely asks what you want.
-#you want.
-Whatever you answer, the angry boss should yell it
+Whatever you answer, the angry Dalek should yell it back to you and then call for extermination.
-#back to you and then exterminate you.
+This program also includes the use of the upcase method This is a chapter six excersise from Learn to Program 2nd Edition by Chris Pine.